 ABOUT STEPHAN KOPLOWITZ (press-bio)

-Stephan Koplowitz is an award winning director/choreographer/media artist known for his work on stage, film and site.
-His site work aims to alter people’s perspectives of place, site, and scale, all infused with a sense of the human condition and is concerned with the intersection of natural, social and cultural ecologies within urban and natural environments.
-Since 1984 he has created 91 works and has been awarded 64 commissions.
-He is the recipient of a 2017 Rockefeller Bellagio Fellowship, 2014 Hewlett-Gerbode Choreographic Fellowship, 2004 Alpert Award in the Arts (Dance), a 2003 Guggenheim Fellowship in Choreography in addition to a 2000 New York Dance and Performance Award, “Bessie” for “Sustained Achievement” in Choreography.
-Koplowitz is also the recipient of six National Endowment for the Arts Choreography Fellowships from (1988-97).
-In 1996, his site-specific work “Genesis Canyon” commissioned by the Dance Umbrella Festival, for the Natural History Museum in London won Time Out Magazine’s Award for “Best Dance Production of 1996”.
-He is the recipient of two Distinguished Alumni Awards, from Wesleyan University (awarded 1994), where he received his BA in Music Composition and from the University of Utah College of Fine Arts (awarded 2010) where he received his MFA in Choreography.
-His choreography and company, Stephan Koplowitz & Company (Kop Art, Inc.) have been produced repeatedly by internationally recognized performing arts venues domestically and abroad.
+Stephan Koplowitz is a multi-faceted artist who has created diverse works over a 35+ year career, including interactive media installations, site-specific and staged dance performances, and short films.
+Koplowitz’s site creations aim to alter people’s perspectives of place, site, and scale and offer communities a chance to rediscover shared spaces through an artistic experience.
+Since 1984, he has created 92 works and awarded 65 commissions.
+He received a 2017 Rockefeller Bellagio Fellowship, a 2014 Hewlett-Gerbode Choreographic Fellowship, a 2004 Alpert Award in the Arts (Dance), a 2003 Guggenheim Fellowship in Choreography in addition to a 2000 New York Dance and Performance Award, “Bessie” for “Sustained Achievement” in Choreography.
+Koplowitz also received six National Endowment for the Arts Choreography Fellowships (1988-97).
+In 1996, his site-specific work Genesis Canyon, commissioned by the Dance Umbrella Festival for the Natural History Museum in London, won Time Out Magazine’s Award for “Best Dance Production of 1996”.
+He is the recipient of two Distinguished Alumni Awards, from Wesleyan University (1994), where he received his BA in Music Composition and from the University of Utah College of Fine Arts (2010), where he received his MFA in Choreography.

-After living in New York City for 23 years, Koplowitz, in 2006, was appointed dean of The Sharon Disney Lund School of Dance at the California Institute of the Arts (CalArts, Los Angeles) and served in that capacity for ten years until 2016.
-He is a contributor to the first book published on site-specific choreography, Site Dance, published by Florida University Press (2009, paperback 2011).
-His course, Creating Site-Specific Dance and Performance Works launched in September, 2013, was the first dance related course on Coursera and the MOOC platform and it re-launched in September 2014 and September 2015.
+His choreography and company, Stephan Koplowitz & Company (Kop Art, Inc.), have been produced repeatedly by internationally recognized performing arts venues domestically and abroad.
+After living in New York City for 23 years, Koplowitz, in 2006, was appointed dean and faculty of The Sharon Disney Lund School of Dance at the California Institute of the Arts (CalArts, Los Angeles) and served in that capacity for ten years until 2016.
+He is a contributor to the first book published on site-specific choreography, Site Dance, published by Florida University Press.
+His course, Creating Site-Specific Dance and Performance Works, online from 2013-2016, was the first dance-related course on Coursera and the MOOC platform.
 Over 21,000 people from 154 countries have registered for this course.
+In April 2022, Oxford University Press published his critically acclaimed book On Site: Methods for Creating Site-Specific Performance.

 AWARDS